redhat-cop/gitops-catalog/installplan-approver/README.md

 ## Features

 This code works by leveraging 2 OpenShift Jobs to approve InstallPlans for when Operators are set to "Manual" Approval mode.
-These Jobs leverage a serviceaccount within the cluster to check for install plans that match the versions in the operator.version file and appove them as needed.
-Once approved OpenShift handles migrating the Opeartor to the version approved in the InstallPlan
+These Jobs leverage a serviceaccount within the cluster to check for install plans that match the versions in the operator.version file and approve them as needed.
+Once approved OpenShift handles migrating the Operator to the version approved in the InstallPlan